 6. WordPress is popular.
 Given the ease of use and availability of thousands of professional quality themes and plugins, it’s not surprising that WordPress is the most popular web publishing system on the planet.
-At last count over 37% of all websites were powered by WordPress.
+At last count, over 37% of all websites were powered by WordPress.

 7. The WordPress community.
-With so many users it’s only natural that a huge, active, and generous community has sprung up to provide support, exchange ideas, and make WordPress better for everyone.
+With so many users, it’s only natural that a huge, active, and generous community has sprung up to provide support, exchange ideas, and make WordPress better for everyone.
 You can connect with the community on the official WordPress forum or in person at WordCamp events around the world.

 8. WordPress is ready for the mobile web.
 If you assume your customers are visiting your website from a full-sized computer, think again.
 Mobile website usage is exploding.
-If your site doesn’t look great and work well on a smartphone or tablet, your customers will skip your site and go somewhere else.
+If your site doesn’t look great and works well on a smartphone or tablet, your customers will skip your site and go somewhere else.

 Many WordPress themes are designed to be responsive (aka mobile-friendly), meaning your customers won’t be challenged to use your website on their smartphones.
 And the WordPress dashboard is designed to work on smartphones as well as full-sized PCs — so you can easily manage your website from anywhere.

-10. WordPress is open-source.
-Unlike other website building tools, WordPress is open source and free from commercial restrictions and limitations.
+10. WordPress is open-source., Unlike other website building tools, WordPress is open source and free from commercial restrictions and limitations.
 That means you can use the software any way you choose and host your website anywhere you choose.
 All without fear that changes in someone else’s business model will have an adverse impact on one of your most important business assets.
 A related benefit is that WordPress costs less than commercial alternatives.